DoTheEvo/selfhosted-apps-docker/kopia_backup/readme.md

 WantedBy=timers.target
 ```

-# Mounting backup storage using systemd
+# Mounting network storage using systemd

 * file are placed in `/etc/systemd/system`
 * the name of mount and automount files MUST correspond with the path<br>